zammad/zammad/README.md

 Install & Getting Started
 -------------------------

-Have a look on the Zammad documetnation @ https://zammad.org/documentation
+Have a look into the Zammad documetnation @ https://zammad.org/documentation